tani/vim-jetpack/README.md

 a long time at startup.
 This is the same algorithm of the plugin manager dein.vim.

-### Is this plugin faster than dein?
+### Is this plugin faster than Dein?

 No if you are vim-wizard.
 Dein provides many option to tune the startup.
-This is a trade-off.
-Dein takes milli-seconds to do many things.
-Our plugin do as the same as the vim-plug, i.e., this plugin provides less feature than dein.
+Thus, dein takes milli-seconds to do many things.
+Our plugin does as the same as vim-plug, i.e., this plugin provides less options than dein.

 ## Copyright and License